Click here to ask AI a question

 1997–2015 LawManager → Elite → Thomson Elite → Bridgeway Chief Scientist 18 years owning the technical core of premier legal software for government and large corporate legal departments.
 Led migration to Gerrit/Jenkins/Git.
 Built an in-house integrated IDE for scripting.
 Contributed to NextGen / 3E architecture.
 Successful outsourcing transition of Bridgeway products.

-1991–1997 Intelligence at Large VP, R&D Invented internet multimedia conferencing.
-Created BeingThere and WebTalk (the latter for Quarterdeck, built on Apple QuickTime Conferencing components he ported to Windows 95).
+1991–1997 Intelligence at Large VP, R&D Built early internet multimedia conferencing systems with the R&D team.
+BeingThere and WebTalk (the latter for Quarterdeck) ran on Apple QuickTime Conferencing components he ported to Windows 95.
 Integrated with Netscape CoolTalk.
-Ported Microsoft Windows Media Player to Win 3.1 and Mac OS 7.
-Built AnswerMac (telephone answering on Mac OS).
-Built one of the first screen recorders that produced QuickTime movies.
-Generated the patent portfolio below.
+Ported Microsoft Windows Media Player to Win 3.1 and Mac OS 7, with the Win32s threading and large-pointer pieces backported to make Win 3.1 viable.
+Built AnswerMac (telephone answering on Mac OS) and one of the first QuickTime screen recorders.
+Named as inventor on the multimedia-conferencing patent family (US 7,075,924 and five continuations) plus US 5,051,094 (G-Lab).

 Things invented along the way

-These are the public-evidence companion to the patent portfolio: specific moments where the work needed something that didn't exist, so the answer was to build it.
+These are the public-evidence companion to the patent portfolio: specific moments where the team needed something that didn't exist, so the work was to build it.
+Andy was an architect and implementer on each; most also had collaborators on design or co-inventors on the resulting IP.
 This list is partial — only the pieces concrete enough to name in one line each.

 Currently in flight